 - Free SIM and delivery

 Pennytel will deliver your SIM free of charge via standard post.

 - You can keep your number

 Like most other telcos, you can keep your current phone number if you switch to Pennytel.

 - They use the Telstra 3G and 4G network

 Pennytel’s switch from Vodafone to Telstra is an upgrade.
-With Telstra 4G, 97% of the population is covered; 98.8% on 3G.
+With Telstra Wholesale Network, 97% of the population is covered by 4G, while 98.8% is covered by 3G.
 Pennytel have a coverage checker on their page if you aren’t sure about how the network is in your area, and you can learn more about network coverage here.

 - Unlimited voice, SMS, and MMS within Australia on all plans

 Pennytel have included unlimited national calls, SMS, and MMS on all their plans when they originate in Australia, to Australian phone numbers.

 - International inclusions on some plans, and roaming packs available.